cocopops9/SkinLesionClassification/IMAGE_VALIDATION_REPORT.md

 ## Conclusion

-After eight different approaches, **all attempts have failed** to create a reliable image validator using pre-trained models and heuristics.
+After nine different approaches, **all attempts have failed** to create a reliable image validator using pre-trained models and heuristics.

 ### Key Lessons Learned: